 Transfer Out Students

 West Virginia Northern students who complete an associate degree have many opportunities to continue on to complete a bachelor degree.
-WVNCC currently has 2+2 agreements with Bethany College, Franciscan University, West Liberty University, West Virginia University, Marshall University, University of Charleston, and Wheeling University.
-The College also has partnerships with other universities and colleges; since agreements are revised annually, students should meet with their Counselor or Advisor concerning their program of study.
+WVNCC currently has 2+2 agreements with many colleges and universities.
+Since agreements are revised annually, students should meet with their Advisor concerning their program of study.
 Students interested in attending a West Virginia public four-year institution should also refer to the Core Coursework Transfer Agreement (above) for courses that the baccalaureate institution will accept.
 A transfer fair is held each spring.

 Students who take classes at West Virginia Northern are advised to discuss their courses with the college to which they are transferring.
 The decision of transfer credit, minimum grade required and credit hour articulation are determined by the receiving college.